ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/standards/_uri.md

 `POST …/accounts` | Create a new account
 `POST …/accounts/search` | Returns an array of accounts based on a complex query

 The final example above represents a complex query accessed via a POST request.
-In this situation the POST URI should be applied to a sub-resource of the collection.
+In this situation the POST URI **SHOULD** be applied to a sub-resource of the collection.
 A POST to a collection is reserved for the creation of a new collection member.

-If no valid sub-resource exists then a dedicated sub-resource should be created, such as the “search” URI listed in the example above.
+If no valid sub-resource exists then a dedicated sub-resource **SHOULD** be created, such as the “search” URI listed in the example above.